LeoAJ/leoaj.github.com/_posts/2014-11-10-PayPal-login.md

 ### Why Polymer

-Polymer is a Google open source provided polyfill to implment custom elements in current version of JavaScript and HTML.
+Polymer is a Google open source project provided polyfill to implment custom elements in current browser which lack of native support.

+**Install with Bower**

+{% highlight JavaScript %}

+bower install webcomponentsjs

+{% endhighlight %}

+**Install with npm**

+{% highlight JavaScript %}

+npm install webcomponentsjs

+{% endhighlight %}

 ### Login With PayPal